mrsteve0924/sendbtc/README.md

 # sendbtc
-script to build a sendtoaddress transaction command
+script to build a bitcoin sendtoaddress transaction command